Canada

 Whitehorse Airport connects Yukon with remote communities as well as the rest of the world.
 I was really surprised to see that Whitehorse has a direct connection with Frankfurt, Germany.

-The biggest economy in Yukon is still mining, however tourism is growing very fast.
+The biggest economy in Yukon is still mining, however, tourism is growing very fast.

 Many people from all over the world move to Yukon for opportunities which are literally endless.

-Downtown in Whitehorse is very compact and pedestrian friendly.
+Downtown in Whitehorse is very compact and pedestrian-friendly.

 Little did stampeders know what that would mean to take a 600-mile / 965-km trek from Skagway, Alaska, the main gateway to Yukon, to Dawson City in one of the most harsh and unforgiving places in the world.
-On this picture below is the Golden Staircase leading over Chilkoot Pass from the Scales in 1898.
+In this picture below is the Golden Staircase leading over Chilkoot Pass from the Scales in 1898.
 This was the toughest place with very steep slopes where animals could not be used, so stampeders had to carry all their load on their back.
-Those who reached the gold mines were very brave, strong and persistent, but most of them went broke if they ever come back.
+Those who reached the gold mines were very brave, strong and persistent, but most of them went broke if they ever came back.
 Photo credit - National Park Service, Klondike Gold Rush National Historical Park.

 Jack London, a famous American novelist, who spent the summer of 1897 in Whitehorse and Dawson City, popularized Yukon and the Klondike Gold Rush in his famous works - "The Call of the Wild" and "White Fang".